Shekou International School

 Shekou International School is fully accredited by the Western Association of Schools and Colleges (WASC) and offers the IB Diploma program in the high school.
 The school is also a member of the East Asian Council of Overseas Schools (EARCOS), the Association for the Advancement of International Education (AAIE) and a member of All-China and Mongolia International School (ACAMIS) organization.

 History

 The school was opened in 1988, funded by four oil companies: Amoco, Arco, CACT and Phillips.
-Shekou International School currently has over 800 students from 40 different countries.
-They are made up of 20% Americans, 55% Asians, and 20% Europeans.
+The school currently enrolls more than 1100 students, representing more than 40 countries.
 Over 90 teachers from the United States, France, Canada, the United Kingdom, New Zealand, Australia, the Philippines, and China make up the faculty.
-The student-to-staff ratio is less than 10:1.

 It is Shenzhen's oldest international school.
+At one the school partnered with the Agency for French Education Abroad (AEFE) in regards to its primary school French bilingual section.
+It has a French bilingual program that began in 2009.

 Campuses

-SIS provides physical education classes by leasing an off-site gymnasium owned by another entity.